hildebrandmw/JTAGManager.jl/README.md

 # JTAGManager

-A simple package for interfacing with the provided TCL server running in Quartus' SystemConsole.
+A simple package for interfacing with the provided TCL server running in Quartus' System Console.
 The main goal of the package is to provide an easier way to transfer data from a host system to an Intel FPGA using just the USB-Blaster cable.